 A 19-page document, marked “for official use only” and dated April 1, describes the step-by-step process that would occur behind the scenes when the government believes terrorists might be threatening Americans.
 The system describes the sequence of notifying members of Congress, then counterterrorism officials in states and cities, then governors and mayors and, ultimately, the public.

 It even specifies details about how many minutes U.S. officials can wait before organizing urgent conference calls to discuss pending threats.
 It places the Homeland Security secretary, currently Janet Napolitano, in charge of the National Terrorism Advisory System.

 The new terror alerts would also be published online using Facebook and Twitter “when appropriate,” the plan said, but only after federal, state and local leaders have been notified.

-According to the draft plan, an “elevated” alert would warn of a credible threat against the U.S. It would not likely specify timing or targets, but it could reveal terrorist trends that intelligence officials believe should be shared in order to prevent an attack.
-That alert would expire after no more than 30 days but could be extended.
+According to the draft plan, an “elevated” alert would warn of a credible threat against the U.S. It is not likely to specify timing or targets.
+Instead, it could reveal terrorist trends.
+Intelligence officials believe it can help to prevent an attack.
+That alert would expire after no more than 30 days but can extend.

-An “imminent” alert would warn about a credible, specific and impending terrorist threat against the U.S. That alert would expire after no more than seven days but could be extended.
+An “imminent” alert would warn about a credible, specific and impending terrorist threat against the U.S. That warning would expire after no more than seven days but could be extended.